-In the fiscal year ending March 31, 2016, expenditures will notably increase because of sales promotional activities and others being made more proactively than before in Internet shopping and credit card businesses, and the applications for smartphones in the second half of the fiscal year.
-Nevertheless, the consolidated revenue and operating income for the fiscal year ending March 31, 2016 is expected to grow year on year over the fiscal year ended March 31, 2015, due to expansion of the existing businesses and conversion of ASKUL Corporation to a consolidated subsidiary.
-For details on the existing businesses, please refer to 3) Consolidated Performance Estimates for This Fiscal Year (April 1, 2015 - March 31, 2016) in (1) Qualitative Information regarding the Consolidated Operating Results on page 5 of the Results for the Three Months (Attachments).
+In the fiscal year ending March 31, 2016, expenditures will increase because of upfront investments being made in Internet shopping and credit card businesses, and technology and system facilities to improve the productivity.
+Nevertheless, the consolidated revenue and operating income for the fiscal year ending March 31, 2016 is expected to grow year on year over the fiscal year ended March 31, 2015.
+For details, please refer to 3) Consolidated Performance Estimates for This Fiscal Year (April 1, 2015 - March 31, 2016) in (1) Qualitative Information regarding the Consolidated Business Performance of 1.
+Qualitative Information regarding the Consolidated Operating Results on page 5 of the Results for the Three Months (Attachments).